Why Is Norethisterone Not Working?

 If you forget to take the correct dose of Norethisterone your period may start earlier than expected.
 This is because your body will not be able to maintain a high enough level of progesterone to delay your period.
 If you make sure that you follow the instructions properly then the medication should work correctly.

 If you are undergoing fertility treatment you may be prescribed Norethisterone to regulate your periods.
-This is because the progestogen is able to stop a period from occurring.
 You may find that after delaying your periods for a significant amount of time that it takes time for your body to adjust.
 This may mean that your periods don’t start when you would expect them to.
 If you are worried please ask your doctor.